Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Unmap the enclave memory.
 The unmapped memory must be allocated with the `eapp_mmap()`.
 + Parameter:
-  + vaddr: The unmapped memory virtual address.
+  + vaddr: the virtual address of memory which is going to unmap.
-  + size: Unmapped memory size.
+  + size: unmapped memory size.

 **EAPP_ACQUIRE_ENCLAVE**